 Why is diagnosis important?

-Due to their strengths, parents, teachers and others often don’t discover their deficits and set expectations they cannot meet.
+Due to their strengths, parents, teachers and others often don’t discover their deficits and set expectations the child cannot meet.

 Strengths may include: